Name Changes for Children

 When Both Parents Agree to the Name Change (or one parent is deceased or has no legal rights)

-When both parents agree to have a child's name changed, the parents can file papers to have a judge legally change the child's name.
+When both parents agree to change a child's name, the parents can file papers to have a judge legally change the child's name.
 Only one parent's consent is needed under certain limited circumstances.
 Read on to learn how to have a child's name changed when both parents are in agreement.

 If One Parent Will Not Agree to a Name Change